Geological CO2 storage assessment in emerging CCS regions: Review of sequestration potential, policy development, and socio-economic factors in Poland: Discussion

-\paragraph{Regulatory Frameworks:} The successful implementation of CO\textsubscript{2} storage depends on the establishment of clear and supportive legal frameworks that provide regulatory certainty and ensure compliance with environmental and safety standards.
-In Poland, the evolving regulatory landscape is increasingly focused on developing rigorous guidelines for site selection, injection protocols, risk management, and long-term monitoring \cite{Ga̧siorowska201043}.
-The introduction of recent amendments to the Geological and Mining Law has significantly improved the legal foundation for onshore CO\textsubscript{2} storage, addressing previous regulatory gaps that hindered large-scale deployment \cite{DzU2023_XXX}.
+{\textbf{Regulatory evolution: From fragmentation to integration.} Poland's regulatory landscape has undergone reforms to establish more supportive legal frameworks that ensure environmental compliance and safety standards.
+The 2023 amendments to the Geological and Mining Law enhanced the legal foundation for onshore CO\textsubscript{2} storage, addressing some of the previous regulatory gaps that constrained large-scale deployment \cite{Ga̧siorowska201043,DzU2023_XXX}.

-A key aspect of these legal reforms is the precise definition of liability responsibilities, ensuring that operators remain responsible for the integrity of the storage site throughout the operational phase and beyond.
-These amendments also establish clear long-term monitoring obligations, requiring a continuous assessment of CO\textsubscript{2} plume behavior, pressure fluctuations, and potential leakage risks.
-By enforcing strict environmental and safety compliance criteria, the updated regulations aim to mitigate risks associated with underground storage while fostering investor confidence.